EdFallinOnGitHub/Portfolio/README.md

 ## Risei

-**Risei** is a declarative testing framework for JavaScript that is robust, rich in features, and is itself well-tested.&nbsp;  It's a published **npm** package with an extensive read-me and its own descriptive website.&nbsp;  Check it out!
+**Risei** is a declarative testing framework for JavaScript that is rich in features, robust, and is itself well-tested.&nbsp;  It's a published **npm** package with an extensive read-me and its own, even more descriptive website.&nbsp;  It's one of many apps and tools I have written using **NodeJs**.

+Risei makes it easy to write unit tests, because for most tests, all you have to do is provide the inputs, outputs, and a description in an object.&nbsp;  It runs in the terminal with NodeJs.&nbsp;  I use it all the time (see [JobWave](#jobwave)).&nbsp;  Check it out!

 - **Repo:**&nbsp;  [https://github.com/EdFallinOnGitHub/risei](https://github.com/EdFallinOnGitHub/risei)